 5. Do an Elimination Diet.
 This will help to calm the immune system and reset the body in order to react less to food, and environmental triggers like dust and pollen.
-Next Live Program begins July 30th, 2016!
+Click here to learn when our next Live Program begins!

 6. Read our Nourishing Meals book.
 In the book we explain the different factors that are causing this drastic rise in food allergies, sensitivities, and autoimmunity.
-The new edition is up for pre-order now!
+The new edition is here now!

 Stay up to date with the current science and recipes that can help make your family healthy.